Thinking About Getting a Tang Fish? Here is What You Need to Know.

 How quickly do Tangs grow?

-Every Tang's growth rate will vary just like humans but seems like it is common for Tangs to quickly grow to 5-6” long and after that, they tend to grow slower.
-In a year or less time if well feed and in optimal water conditions a Tang can double in size in a year or less.
+Every Tang's growth rate will vary just like humans, but it seems like it is common for Tangs to grow to 5-6" long quickly, and after that, they tend to grow slower.
+In a year or less time, if well feed and optimal water conditions, a Tang can double in size in a year or less.

 Tang average lifespan

 In the ocean, some species of Tang fish live for 30 years, in an aquarium, the average lifespan seems to be around 8-12 years.

 The type of Tang you choose will be a mix of preference and the available home that you have for it.
 At a minimum, a 6-foot long tank is required, but some Tangs require much larger tanks, so do some research before you buy one.
 They grow quickly, so even if you choose a small baby, it could quickly outgrow a small tank.

 Ask your local fish store (LFS) to feed the Tang while you are there and see if it eats.
 Only buy a Tang if it is eating, make sure to note the type of food that it ate at your LFS.
 If your LFS is far away, it may be wise to buy some of the same food if you do not already own some to prevent having to come back to get some if it refuses to eat when you get it home.
 Look at the Tang's stomach area and note if it is sunk in or if it looks like its plump belly.
 A sunken belly could be signs of malnutrition.

 If the Tang has signs of Ich/White Spots I would stay away from it, while it's treatable, you don't know how long the Tang has been infected and how stressed out it is.
 If it has been dealing with ich for an extended period of time, it could die while you are treating it.
 Ideally, you rather buy a healthy species only.